-“It’s time to stop fooling ourselves,” says the Princeton professor and former State Department official.
+“It’s time to stop fooling ourselves,” writes the Princeton professor and former State Department official.
 “The women who have managed to be both mothers and top professionals are superhuman, rich, or self-employed.”

 Feminist commentators on her essay have been quick to say that men as a group need to pick up the slack at home.
 “The problem isn’t that women are trying to do too much, it’s that men aren’t doing nearly enough,” writes author and activist Jessica Valenti in The Nation, citing a new Bureau of Labor Statistics report showing that working women still do the bulk of housework and childcare.

-I don’t quarrel with their arguments or their facts.
-But what’s missing from critiques like that one is an acknowledgement of how much men have evolved in just three generations.
+What’s missing from these critiques?
+Acknowledgement of how much men have evolved in just three generations.